Catskill909/radio/README.md

 ### 📅 Advanced Scheduling
 - **Click-to-add scheduling** with a simple visual calendar
-- **Recurring shows** – Automatically generate weekly slots
+- **Recurring shows** – Automatically generate weekly slots ~1 year ahead (52 weeks) with background auto-extension so successful shows can run for years.
 - Week and day views
 - Visual indicators for recurring shows
 - Click events to create and edit shows directly from the calendar

+### ⏰ Station Time (One Truth)
+- Set a single **station timezone** in Settings (e.g. `America/New_York`).
+- All schedule views, the red "now" marker, and the Station Clock use this timezone.
+- The recorder service fires recordings based on **station wall-clock time**, not the server's or user's local timezone.
+- Example: If the station is set to `America/New_York` and you schedule a show at 3:00 PM, users in Los Angeles and London still see it at 3:00 PM station time, and recordings start at that NY 3:00 PM.

 ### 🎬 Automated Recording
 - **Toggle recording** on/off per show
 - **Recording source selection** via dropdown
 - Automatic recording when shows are scheduled
-- Background recording service monitors schedule
+- Background recording service monitors schedule using station time
 - Recording status tracking (PENDING/RECORDING/COMPLETED/FAILED)
 - **Auto-publishing** - Recordings automatically become podcast episodes
+- **Automatic recurring extension** – Background job extends recurring shows as they approach the end of their scheduled horizon so long-running series never silently fall off the calendar.

 ### 🎧 Audio Playback
 - **Custom audio player** with play/pause controls